Utilizing big data analytics to analyze and better understand the Coronavirus is mainly being utilized by the healthcare industry, but not only

-Big Data Market is booming
+Big Data & Data Analytics Market is Booming

 We forecast that the big data and data analytics in National Security and Law Enforcement market in Asia Pacific and Europe to grow rapidly, with CAGR in the low 20s, especially due to the Chinese and Western European markets.